makrai/notes/hwang2010-symb-neur-commonsense.md

-* results motivating these observations are often limited to narrowly scoped subsets of commonsense knowledge that primarily include taxonomic knowledge (e.g., mango IsA fruit) and that are often found explicitly stated in text However, commonsense facts are often implied (Gordon and Van Durme 2013), and as will be seen in our studies (cf. §4),
+* results motivating these observations are often limited to narrowly scoped subsets of commonsense knowledge that primarily include taxonomic knowledge (eg mango IsA fruit) and that are often found explicitly stated in text However, commonsense facts are often implied (Gordon and Van Durme 2013), and as will be seen in our studies (cf. §4),
   * SOTA neural models struggle to express implicit commonsense knowledge that